wildthinkslaboratory/blog-kit/_pages/calculus/symbols1.md

 distances $h$ and $f(x+h) - f(x)$
 slope    $$\frac{f(x+h) - f(x)}{h}$$

 Here's the thing...
-Look closely at these formulas?
+Look closely at these formulas.
 Can you look at each forumula and envision in your mind where it belongs in the picture?
 This might be the hardest part of learning calculus.
 Whenever you are confused or frustrated, ask yourself whether you don't understand a picture or if you are having a hard time seeing what the formulas mean.

 #### --outlinebox
 #### --outlinebox